 Here’s a simple response that you can use for basic conversations.
 It’s not really a Korean conjunction, but it’s usually used in conversations in Korea that you might encounter so we thought we’d add it in.
 It’s a very basic and useful Korean sentence.
 We’ve also added example sentences for each conjunction.

 그래요 (geuraeyo) = OK, That’s right, Got it

 This is a basic response in a conversation, in each level of politeness.
 We recommend using 그래요 (geuraeyo) since it’s considered polite but still good for everyday conversations.

-그렇습니다 (geureoseumnida) is the formal version you might use at the office or when giving a speech.
-You would use 그래 (geurae) with someone younger than you or someone who you’re on close terms with.
+그렇습니다 (geureoseumnida) is the formal version you might use at the office, or when giving a speech or during formal situations.
+You would use 그래 (geurae) with someone younger than you or someone with who you’re on close terms.